mraskj/css_fall2023/README.md

 In this course, social science students learn how to analyze unstructured data such as text, audio, and images using computational methods.
 The course has four blocks.
 The first block introduces a general framework for developing and validating measures based on high-dimensional data sources.
 The remaining three blocks centers around text-as-data, audio-as-data, and image-as-data.
 In each block, students learn how to convert data into a computer-readable and learn how to use a selection of machine and deep learning techniques to study its content.

 <h3 align="left" id="block1">Block 1: Development and Validation</h3>
 In the first block, students are introduced to a general framework for thinking about and analyzing unstructured data sources for social science purposes.
-While the course relies on techniques from computer science and other related fields, the emphasis is equally on the techniques and equally on the **social sciences**.
+We learn to develop measures of political relevance from text, audio, and image data (e.g. measures of elite polarization) and how to validate these measures.